scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. topic:: **Take home messages**

-   * Hypothesis testing and p-value give you the **significance** of an effect / difference
+   * Hypothesis testing and p-values give you the **significance** of an effect / difference.

-   * **Formulas** (with categorical variables) enable you to express rich links in your data
+   * **Formulas** (with categorical variables) enable you to express rich links in your data.

-   * **Visualizing** your data and simple model fits matters!
+   * **Visualizing** your data and fitting simple models give insight into the data.

-   * **Conditionning** (adding factors that can explain all or part of the variation) is important modeling aspect that changes the interpretation.
+   * **Conditionning** (adding factors that can explain all or part of the variation) is an important modeling aspect that changes the interpretation.

 |